Hong Kong plans lower budget deficit as economy expected to recover | Business

 Pandemic relief measures, including cash handouts to residents and tax breaks and other benefits to businesses, left the city with a much deeper deficit last year than the planned HK$139.1 billion.
 "With the epidemic still lingering, our economy is yet to come out of recession," Chan said in his budget speech.
 "This year's budget focuses on stabilising the economy and relieving people's burden."

 To support a recovery in consumer and business activity, spending in the coming year includes HK$5,000 vouchers to residents, cuts in the profits and salaries tax, and a waiver on business registration fees.
 The tourism and technology sectors will also receive some support.
-On the revenue side, the government will increase the stamp duty for stock trading to 0.13% from 0.1%.
+On the revenue side, the government will increase the stamp duty for stock trading to 0.13% from 0.1% -- a surprise move which has sent the shares of the operator of the Hong Kong Stock Exchange tumbling.

 Gross domestic product (GDP) shrank 6.1% in 2020, its worst annual performance on record since 1962.
 U.S.-China tensions and uncertainty related to how a game-changing national security law introduced last year could affect non-Chinese investment appetite in the global financial hub remain significant risks for the recovery, analysts say.

+Hong Kong has allocated HK$8 billion for "safeguarding national security", more than 10 times as much as the money earmarked for boosting the barely-breathing tourism sector and almost two times the amount to be injected in the Innovation and Technology Fund in the coming year.
+There is no breakdown on where the national security money goes or timeframe for spending it.

-Hong Kong begins its vaccine rollout this week, having secured a total of 22.5 million doses of COVID-19 vaccines from Pfizer, Sinovac and AstraZeneca, lagging other developed cities.
+The city begins its vaccine rollout this week, having secured a total of 22.5 million doses of COVID-19 vaccines from Pfizer, Sinovac and AstraZeneca, lagging other developed cities.
+(Additional reporting by Donny Kwok, Jessie Pang, Sharon Tam and Anne Marie Roantree; Writing by Marius Zaharia; Editing by Kim Coghill)

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)